darbyluv2code/fullstack-angular-and-springboot/install-angular-tools/ms-windows/install-ms-windows.md

     *This troubleshooting tip was contributed by **Fabio Gomes Sakiyama**.
 Thanks Fabio!!*

+### Typescript: 'tsc' is not recognized as an internal or external command

+1. If you get the following error when executing tsc command:

+    ```bash
+    Typescript: 'tsc' is not recognized as an internal or external command
+    ```

+2. You can resolve this issue with the following:

+    1. Add the npm installation folder to your "user variables" AND "environment variables"

+    *This troubleshooting tip was contributed by **Chris**.
+Thanks Chris!!*

 ---
 &copy; 2019, [luv2code LLC](http://www.luv2code.com) - All rights reserved.